 Despite his bigoted requests, no Planned Parenthood employee (or director of development, in one case) declined the tainted money.
 Some even asked to speak with other employees to get permission.
 In the first day of calling seven clinics, not a single Planned Parenthood representative expressed outrage or concern at the racism behind donations specifically “to reduce the number of blacks.”
 In fact, some even went as far as agreeing with the anti-black agenda.

-Planned Parenthood’s 800 clinics receive more than 300 million dollars of taxpayer money annually.
+Planned Parenthood’s almost 750 clinics receive more than 450 million dollars of taxpayer money annually.
 It is unacceptable for a nonprofit to accept donations that target specific races, but Planned Parenthood does exactly that.
 The calls unearthed a Planned Parenthood program that poses a threat to minority communities.
 Many centers set up “women in need” or “justice” funds designating money specifically for minority abortions.
-With more than 79% of clinics in minority neighborhoods, and more than 1400 black abortions daily, these programs are doing precisely what our actor asked them to do.
+With more than 850 black abortions daily, these programs are doing precisely what our actor asked them to do.
 Planned Parenthood is (intentionally or not) exterminating the black community.

 Partial transcripts from Ohio and Idaho calls to Planned Parenthood Development offices:

 Ohio Representative: Lisa Hutton, Administrative Assistant